Duramax 6.6 Firing Order – With Diagrams!

 If the engine is left completely stock, there isn’t much of a problem with this firing order.
 However, the crankshaft on the 6.6-liter Duramax is known for being on the weaker side.
 This means that if you plan on upgrading your engine with performance parts, you may need to consider upgrading your crankshaft as well to handle the increased power.

 It is also important to note that a misfire in any of the cylinders can cause a variety of issues, including decreased engine performance, reduced fuel efficiency, and increased emissions.
-If you are experiencing any of these issues, it is important to diagnose and fix the problem as soon as possible to avoid further damage to your engine.

 To help remember the firing order sequence, you can use the acronym “I Have Very Little Faith In My Engine.”
 Each letter corresponds to a cylinder in the firing order sequence.